josebarrios23/project-student-dashboard-reboot/README.md

 1. **Student list.** The `Home` page should show a list of all students.
 Each student should be shown with the following details listed:
    - Full Name:
-      - Each first letter of the name should be uppercase.
+      - Each first letter of the student's name should be uppercase.
       - All of the following letters in the name should be lowercase.
    - Username
    - Email address,